 - Christian, David (in progress).
 Functional relationship between key neuroregulators of energy homeostasis and consumption of milk-based diets.

-- Wood, Erin (in progress).
+- Wood, Erin (2021).
 Neural and molecular consequences of ingestion of milk-based diets.

 - Klockars, Oscar (2019).
 Identification of central circuitry components mediating anorexigenic action of oxytocin.